 Reading and Viewing - CAFE, Daily Five and InitiaLit

 At St. Patrick’s, we are committed to 10 hours of Literacy per week.
 In Years 3-6 we follow the CAFÉ Model which includes the “Daily Five”.
 The Daily Five is a literacy structure that teaches independence and gives children the skills needed to create a lifetime love of reading and writing.
 It consists of five tasks that are introduced individually.
-The children work on building their stamina until they are successful at being independent while doing that task.

 For more information on CAFE and Daily 5, please go to the program website here.